-- YANG hash: CoMI object identifier, which is a 30-bit numeric hash of the YANG object identifier string for the object.
-When a YANG hash value is printed in a request target URI, error-path or other string, then the lowercase hexadecimal representation is used.
-Leading zeros are used so the value uses 8 hex characters. - Data-node instance: An instance of a data-node specified in a YANG module present in the server.
-The instance is stored in the memory of the server. - Notification-node instance: An instance of a schema node of type notification, specified in a YANG module present in the server.
-The instance is generated in the server at the occurrence of the corresponding event and appended to the default stream.
+YANG hash: CoMI object identifier, which is a 30-bit numeric hash of the YANG object identifier string for the object.
+When a YANG hash value is printed in the payload, error-path or other string, then the lowercase hexadecimal representation is used.
+Leading zeros are used so the value uses 8 hex characters.